neumanh/K-anonymity-fot-texts/README.md

 It's input parameters are:
 ---------------------------

-df - Input Dataframe
+* `df` - Input Dataframe

-k - k
+* `k` - k

-col - The column in df that holds the text to anonymize.
+* `col` - The column in df that holds the text to anonymize.
 Default - txt

-wemodel - The word embedding model from Gensim.
-Default = 'fasttext-wiki-news-subwords-300'

-num_stop - Number of stop word to use.
+* `num_stop` - Number of stop word to use.
 Default - 1000

-num_jobs - Number of CPUs to utilize.
+* `num_jobs` - Number of CPUs to utilize.
 Default - 1.
 All CPUs - -1.

-verbose - Output text level.
-Default - 0. doesn't work yet
+* `verbose` - Output text level.
+Default - 0.

-It's output parameters are:
+The function outputs are:
 ---------------------------

-df - the same df the user insrted with additional columns:
+1. df - the same df the user insrted with additional columns:

-1. num_of_words - number of words in the original text
+> 1. num_of_words - number of words in the original text
-2. anon_txt - text after "generalization"
+> 2. general_txt - text after "generalization"
-3. anon_txt_history - changes performed on text during annonymization process:
+> 3. anon_txt_history - changes performed on text during annonymization process:
-    [] - replaced
+>       [] - replaced
-    {} - Lemmatize
+>       {} - Lemmatize
-    () - protected word (stop-word)
+>       () - protected word (stop-word)
-4. force_anon_txt - resulted anonymized text
+> 4. anon_txt - resulted anonymized text
-5. neigbors - indeces of k neigbors (Bow anonymized)
+> 5. neighbors - indeces of k neigbors (Bow anonymized)

-6. num_of_words_after_forcing - number of words in the anonymized text
-7. num_of_deleting_after_forcing - number of words deleted during anonymization process.
+2. dist - average sentence embedding cosine distance before and after the anonymizaion

 # Running Example